Tuscany, Italy

 Terroir

-Located in the Castelnuovo dell’Abate zone of southeastern Montalcino, with vineyards on rolling hills at 240–360 m altitude.
-Soils are a mix of galestro (schist) and marl, ideal for Sangiovese Grosso, and the climate is Mediterranean with a moderating influence from Mount Amiata and the Orcia River.
-Ciacci’s 40 ha of vines (certified organic) produce Brunellos of both power and elegance – the single-vineyard Pianrosso (from rocky, high-elevation plots) is especially revered for its depth and longevity.
-The estate also cultivates olives and other crops, reflecting a holistic approach to the terroir of Montalcino’s southern slopes
+40 hectares in the Castelnuovo dell'Abate zone of southeastern Montalcino, on rolling hills at 240-360 metres altitude.
+Soils are a mix of galestro (schist) and marl, ideal for Sangiovese Grosso.
+The Mediterranean climate is moderated by Mount Amiata and the Orcia River.
+The single-vineyard Pianrosso comes from rocky, high-elevation plots and is especially prized for its depth and longevity.
+All farming is certified organic.

 Available Wines